Bookmark the New Website www.ochlsouthhoa.com

 Per CC&R's Article 3.5, ARC form submission and approval are required before any EXTERIOR projects such as painting, roofing, landscaping improvements, structural changes (i.e., decks, fences, etc.), additions (i.e., sheds, AC outdoor units, etc.), and the like, on your property are executed.
 Please go to the DOCUMENTS page for guidelines.

 • All fields of the ARC form should be completed, including signatures from a minimum of two adjacent neighbors.
 Neighbor signatures are not approval of your project – only confirmation that they have been informed of your intent.
-Plans/specifications showing the nature, kind, shape, size, and height, architectural design and detail, materials, workmanship, colors, location on site, site photos, improvement and site grade elevations, and site landscaping should be provided along with the ARC form.

 • Please email the completed ARC form to the Association Manager OR submit via the Homeowner Portal.